isaaguilar/terraform-operator-website/content/docs/features/plugins.md

 <div class="comment"><code>plugins</code> is an optional field in the <a href="http://localhost:1313/docs/references/v0.9.0/#TerraformSpec_v1alpha2_tf.isaaguilar.com">Terraform spec</a>.</div>

 Plugins are tasks that run during a workflow but are not part of the main workflow.
 Plugins can be treated as just another task, however, plugins do not have completion or failure detection.
+Instead, plugins run as [jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and are managed by the Kubernetes Job controller.

 <img src="/images/plugins.png" alt="Terraform Operator Workflow Diagram"></img>